fayez-nazzal/TestGPT/README.md

 ### Locally / Config-based

-For extra flexibility, having `testgpt.config.yaml` at your project's root allows for running shorter commands, quicker and more friendly for repitive usage.
+For extra flexibility, having `testgpt.config.yaml` at your project's root allows for running shorter commands, quicker, and more friendly for repetitive usage.

 An example of a `testgpt.config.yaml` file:
 ```yaml